Listen to this article here

-At the beginning of September, public comment closed on a Senate proposal to decriminalize cannabis nationwide.
+At the beginning of September 2021, public comment closed on a Senate proposal to decriminalize cannabis nationwide.
 Meanwhile, support for full legalization has only continued to grow.
+On Friday, April 1st, 2022, the House passed the bill, sending it to the Senate as Black owned dispensaries around the nation seek a boost.

 We detailed in a previous report a pending proposal from U.S. Senators Chuck Schumer (D-NY), Ron Wyden (D-OR), and Cory Booker (D-NJ), which would remove cannabis from the federal list of controlled substances, empower states to implement their own cannabis laws, and ensure Americans cannot be arrested or barred from public housing or financial aid for using cannabis where it’s legal.